zokioki/holidays_img/README.md

 [![Gem Version](https://badge.fury.io/rb/holidays_img.svg)](https://badge.fury.io/rb/holidays_img)

-This gem is a simple wrapper for Rails's `image_tag` helper.
-Leveraging the `holidays` gem, it allows you to easily load images based on the holiday occurring on any given date.
+A simple wrapper for Rails's `image_tag` helper.
+Leveraging the `holidays` gem, it allows you to load images based on the holiday occurring on a given date.

 ## Installation